Kafka Error OFFSET_MOVED_TO_TIERED_STORAGE

 Solutions

-- Retry the fetch with a client and broker version that support tiered storage; remote reads are slower than local ones, so keep consumer request timeouts high enough to tolerate object-store latency.
+- Treat this as a remote-read signal, not data loss.
+Retry with client and broker versions that support tiered storage, and keep consumer request/API timeouts high enough for object-store latency.

 Diagnostic Commands